 Where Is Cinque Terre?

-If you’re coming from Genoa or Pisa, you can easily reach it by train in just a few hours.
-Despite its remote vibe, it’s surprisingly accessible, making it a dream spot for a coastal escape.
+If you’re coming from Genoa or Pisa, you can easily reach it by train in a little over an hour.
+Despite its remote locale on the cliffs, it’s surprisingly easy to get to.

 How To Get To Cinque Terre?